rodrigoelp/little-stories/Unlikely adventures/31-Chapter-31.md

 *Beats me.* - replied the Spider.

-**I AM THE ASTROPHYSICAL ENTITY OF THE FOURTH STATE OF MATTER AND I'VE COME WITH PROVOCATIONS FOR THOSE WILLING TO UNDERTAKE THE ENDEAVOUR!** - continued yelling the Tiger.
+**I AM DA ASTROPHYSICAL ENTITY OF DA FOURTH STATE OF MATTER AND I'VE COME WITH PROVOCATIONS FOR DOSE WILLING TO UNDERTAKE DE ENDEAVOUR!** - yelled the Tiger.

 The Wolf lowered his head into his hand and covered his eyes with it - ***Oh dear...***